Chris Niedenthal: Biography

 Chris Niedenthal was born 1950 in London, to a family of Polish World War II-era refugees.
 His father was a public prosecutor in Vilnius, but was forced to immigrate to the United Kingdom in 1945, where he started working for the short-lived Ministry of Education.
 Niedenthal's mother had been working for the émigré Polish Telegraphic Agency.
-He first visited Poland in 1963 and since then he was regularly visiting the country.
+He first visited Poland in 1963 and since then he regularly visited the country.

 Niedenthal received his first photographic camera, the Kodak Starmite, at the age of 11.
 Soon after finishing school he joined the London College of Printing, where he graduated from a three-year photography course.
 In 1973 he settled in Poland and became a freelancer journalist and photographer for Newsweek.
 His first major photo report featured illegal churches established against the will of the ruling communist party in the People's Republic of Poland.
 In 1978 Niedenthal was the first to document the town of Wadowice, the hometown of Karol Wojtyła immediately after the latter had been elected Pope John Paul II.
 He also documented the pope's first visit to Poland the following year.

 In 1980 Niedenthal, together with Michael Dobbs, were the first foreign journalists to enter the Gdańsk Shipyard during the rise of the Solidarność movement.
 After the community leadership introduced martial law, Niedenthal was one of very few foreign photographers documenting the reality in Poland for western media.
 He managed to smuggle many of his pictures abroad, to be published in Germany's Der Spiegel or American Newsweek and Time.
 Among such pictures was one that became an icon of that part of Polish history, depicting a SKOT APC standing in front of a cinema in Warsaw, with a large banner advertising Francis Ford Coppola's Apocalypse Now in the background.
 His 1986 picture of Hungarian communist leader János Kádár was used on the cover of the international edition of Time magazine and was awarded a World Press Photo prize for that year.

 In 1987 Niedenthal moved to Vienna to work for Times Eastern European office, but returned to Poland soon afterwards.
 In 1998, he received Polish citizenship and continues to live in Poland.

 Niedenthal is a member of the Archive of Public Protests.